mpilab-uw/mpilab/content/authors/wang_jeremy/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
--
+- Researchers
 ---

 Jeremy Wang is an aerospace engineer and organizational leader with a knack for tech start-ups.
 Jeremy's technical expertise takes an applied mathematics and computer science approach to solving problems in aerospace science and engineering, from the fundamental physics of non-ideal shock tubes to detect-and-avoid algorithms for autonomous aircraft under the FARs Part 135.
-His PhD is on supercritical fluids and combustion: analytical solutions, GPU acceleration, and machine learning techniques.
+His PhD is on supercritical fluids and combustion including analytical solutions, GPU acceleration, and machine learning techniques.